What's Eating Dexter Morgan?: Reviews

 The episode received mixed reviews.
 Many critics questioned Vogel and Elway's true intentions; however, Vogel's character and Charlotte Rampling's portrayal of her was well received.
 The cannibal plotline was received more negatively; critics were more enthusiastic about Jennifer Carpenter's acting and Debra's arc.

 James Queally of The Star-Ledger had mixed feelings about the episode, enjoying Deb's arc but calling it "sluggish" filler, and a letdown compared to the previous episode.

 Matt Fowler of IGN, like Queally, praised Vogel's continuing role in the series but thought the cannibal plotline was "comical."
 He felt the episode retread some of the ground made in the previous episode.

 Some reviewers, such as Cassandra Berube of The Baltimore Sun, thought it was too obvious that Galuzzo was not the Brain Surgeon.

-Kevin Fitzpatrick of Screen Crush called Galuzzo's plot "cartoonish" and was weary of the Brain Surgeon arc as a whole.
+Kevin Fitzpatrick of ScreenCrush called Galuzzo's plot "cartoonish" and was weary of the Brain Surgeon arc as a whole.
 Like others, he praised Jennifer Carpenter's portrayal of Debra, writing that Carpenter "continues to deliver a strong performance in allowing the character to unravel."
 He criticized the scene with Debra in the police station, noting how convenient it was that no other characters saw her and that Quinn seemed "dismissive" rather than suspicious.
 Cory Barker of TV.com also criticized how the writers took advantage of Quinn's "idiocy."
 Gregory Eckert of Paste also noted how the writers used Quinn to be always just on the edge of discovering Dexter's secret.

 Cory Barker also praised Carpenter's portrayal of Debra's despair and hopelessness.
 He criticized that the episode seemed to put the characters into "forced situations," especially in the last third.

 The Huffington Post's Alex Moaba praised Carpenter's acting and noted that Debra has hit "rock bottom."
 However, Moaba also wrote that "damaged Deb is getting to be a little bit of a drag."
 Alyse Wax of Fearnet, however, thought that Debra was close to but not at rock bottom, and was desperately trying to redeem herself.
 Alan Sepinwall also praised Carpenter and noted that show was shifting its sympathies from Dexter to Debra.
 IGNs Matt Fowler also praised Carpenter's range.